Updated on 2025-08-22 GMT+08:00

 kubectl cp /tmp/foo <podname>:/tmp/bar -c <containername>

-The local files in /tmp/foo are copied and pasted to the /tmp/bar directory of a specific container in a remote pod.
+The local files in /tmp/foo are copied and pasted to the /tmp/bar directory of a specific container in a pod.

 auth*

-The auth command inspects authorization.
+The auth command checks authorization.

 attach*